jhochmuth/Botokovich/README.md

 A project to investigate the applicability of deep learning to music generation.
 Please note: this project is still in an early experimental stage.

+Visit this [link](https://drive.google.com/file/d/1MtvIiXnByA16t_IBB8ZZC_4ppqlmgbHT/view?usp=sharing) to hear an example of music created using the techniques outlined here.
+This example was created using a model trained on Bach chorales.

 ## Specifics
 Music notation contains a large number of similarities to language.
 It is probable that neural networks used for NLP tasks can be applied to music.
 In fact, many successful results have already been documented in a number of papers.